Generally an SMSF should not be considered until there is a balance of at least $100,000**

-In general terms, it requires that your super fund and its assets are used solely to provide benefits to you and other members for their retirement.
+The sole purpose test means that your SMSF and its assets are used solely to provide benefits to you and other members for their retirement.

-- classified as an undischarged bankrupt
+- classified as an undischarged bankrupt.

-- mentally incapacitated
+- mentally incapacitated.

 - charged with certain criminal convictions.